Ebenalp

-The Ebenalp (1,640 m) is the northernmost summit of the Appenzell Alps.
-The mountain is a popular hiking destination and has been accessible by cable car from Wasserauen since 1955.
+The Ebenalp is the northernmost summit of the Alpstein in the Appenzell Alps, Switzerland.
+The mountain is a popular paragliding and hiking destination.

+It has been accessible by cable car from Wasserauen since 1955.
 Ebenalp attracts up to 200,000 visitors each year.

-From the high plateau of the cable car station visitors have a panoramic view of the rolling hills of Appenzell.
+From the high plateau of the cable car station, visitors have a panoramic view of the rolling hills of Appenzell.
 Trails start at the station and lead to a network of mountain huts.
 These hiking routes lead to sites such as Säntis and Seealpsee.
-The nearby Wildkirchli hut can be reached by hiking through a cave.
+The nearby Äscher hut and the Wildkirchli can be reached by hiking through a cave.

+Transport

+The nearest railway station is Wasserauen, the southern terminus of the Gossau–Wasserauen railway, which is operated by Appenzell Railways (Appenzeller Bahnen, AB).
+The station is served by the S23 service of St. Gallen S-Bahn to Gossau SG via Appenzell and Herisau, which are both served by long-distance trains.
+Wasserauen railway station is located across the street of the valley station of an aerial tramway (Luftseilbahn Wasserauen–Ebenalp) to Ebenalp.